-Yes, Hear for Less are still open for business, we're an essential service.
+Yes, Hear for Less has always remained open, we're an essential service.

-Hear for Less will operate as close to 'as normal as possible' during this unprecedented time.
+Hear for Less is operating at 100% during this unprecedented time.
 Our online / fulfilment presence will continue to operate as long as Australia Post continue to deliver your parcels.

 All Hear for Less teams members are being given regular breaks to thoroughly wash their hands.
-Staff who are feeling unwell, been in contact with a confirmed case of Covid-19 or with someone who has recently arrived from overseas will not come in to work.
+Staff who are feeling unwell, been in contact with a confirmed case of Covid-19 or with someone who has recently arrived from overseas will not come in to work until they have performed the necessary tests and isolated as per their state's legislation.
 We also offer staff the ability to work from home, should they feel safer this way.

 Please let us know urgently if you are feeling ill and already have an appointment to see an audiologist.
 We can work out a plan to have you seen once you have been given clearance from your local GP.